top of page

 Our boatman senses my discomfort and has an interesting folklore to share.

-He tells us that it is believed that the continual funeral pyres at the ghat are also a reminder of the continuity of life, that on any given day if no funeral pyre is lit at the ghat, then all life on earth will come to an end.
+He tells us that it is believed that the continual funeral pyres at the ghat are also a reminder of the continuity of life, the locals believe that if on any given day no funeral pyre is lit at the ghat, then all life on earth will end.

 Talking of folklore, there is an abundance of them in this most ancient city of the world.
 Every autorickshaw driver, every chai wallah (tea vendor) and every other local has one to share.

-The temple complex is massive with a long corridor leading to the Sanctum Sanctorum.
+We walk through the massive temple complex, along the long corridor to the Sanctum Sanctorum.
 There are beautifully adorned statues along the way.

 Beautiful statue of Bharat Mata in the corridor....first look at the temple that houses the Jyotirling... beautiful graffiti on the wall behind the temple complex!